 Taking a dip needn’t mean your style standards have to dive, too.
 With more and more labels crafting masterfully tailored swimwear, it’s possible to look just as put together by the pool as at a villa party.
 Well, almost.

 Whether you go designer or find a pair on the high street, the principles remain the same: consider your skin tone when choosing block colours or be prepared to crank up your confidence to pull off printed styles.
 Keep them above the knee.
-And lose the flip-flops.

 Although the only way to do the beach is barefoot for optimal Riviera insouciance, there will be times when you’ll need to cover up on the shore.

-Classic leather sandals in black or brown work well, teaming effortlessly with the rest of a Riviera wardrobe, while espadrilles are a good alternative for men who don’t rate sandals but still want to keep things relaxed and refined.
+Classic leather sandals in black or brown work well, teaming effortlessly with the rest of a Riviera wardrobe, while espadrilles offer a good alternative for men who don’t rate sandals but still want to keep things relaxed and refined.

 For bar-hopping or grabbing a bite to eat, sub in a timeless pair of loafers or driving shoes, preferably in suede for an additional flush of luxury that’ll mark you apart.